kyma-project/cloud-manager/docs/user/resources/04-30-30-azure-vpc-peering.md

 # AzureVpcPeering Custom Resource

 The `azurevpcpeering.cloud-resources.kyma-project.io` custom resource (CR) specifies the virtual network peering between Kyma and the remote Azure Virtual Private Cloud (VPC) network.
-Virtual network peering is only possible within the networks of the same cloud provider.
+Virtual network peering is only possible within Azure networks whose subscriptions are sharing the same tenant determined by the Kyma underlying cloud provider subscription.

 Once an `AzureVpcPeering` CR is created and reconciled, the Cloud Manager controller creates a VPC peering connection in the VPC network of the Kyma cluster in the underlying cloud provider subscription, and accepts a VPC peering connection in